What we do

 We facilitate inter-agency data sharing

-We’ve created a county-wide health database that links patient information from a variety of healthcare, law-enforcement and social services in Houston.
+We’ve created a city-wide health database that links client information from a variety of healthcare, law-enforcement and social services in Houston.

 By linking records from the county’s ecosystem of providers, we identify service gaps in the community and pinpoint which services are overutilized.